5 min read · Cost

 | Two-story with continuous ventilation + complex eave trim | $10,000–$20,000+ |

-Sierra Siding's typical soffit and fascia scope band in the Sacramento area as of 2026.
+Typical soffit and fascia planning range for the Sacramento area — a general California market range, not a Sierra Siding quote.
 Includes tear-off of failed wood, weather-resistive barrier integration, fiber cement install with ColorPlus or paint-grade finish, and standard ventilation if added.
 Final number is set on-site by linear footage and access — your written estimate is what governs.

 Key takeaways